 What are Tables?

-Tables are the starting point to any data exploration in Lightdash - they're the data in Lightdash that you can query.
-The beauty of Lightdash is that we're pretty well synced with your dbt project.
-So, in Lightdash, Tables actually come from dbt models that have been defined in your dbt project's .yml files.
+Tables are the starting point to any data exploration in Lightdash - they’re the data in Lightdash that you can query.
+The beauty of Lightdash is that we’re pretty well synced with your dbt project.
+So, in Lightdash, Tables actually come from dbt models that have been defined in your dbt project’s YAML files.

 Adding Tables to your Lightdash project using the CLI

 Step 1.
-Install the Lightdash CLI tool (if you haven't already)
+Install the Lightdash CLI

 The Lightdash CLI is the recommended way to develop your dbt + Lightdash project.
 It makes development faster and easier, as well as giving you options for building more powerful automation to manage your Lightdash instance.